 2 Tbsp extra virgin olive oil

-1 large brown onion, peeled and chopped finely
+1 large onion, peeled and chopped finely

 1 Tbsp crushed coriander seeds

 1 tsp chilli powder

 1½ cups red lentils, washed just before cooking